 This post will explain what interactive learning is as well as ways in which it is used in the TESOL classroom.

 The technical term for interactive learning is the interaction hypothesis developed by Michael Long.
 This hypothesis proposes that input and output in language.
 As students engage with each other both in written and oral ways there communication skills will improve.
-This off course is obvious for most of us but credit must still be given when someone takes what is obvious and becomes the first to note it in the literature.
+This, of course, is obvious for most of us but credit must still be given when someone takes what is obvious and becomes the first to note it in the literature.

 Communication is viewed as a negotiation between two or more people.
 This experience of back and forth is where language skills are developed.